Maestro

 Why Not CrewAI / LangGraph / AutoGen?

-Maestro is not a framework.
-It’s an orchestration layer for AI coding agents that already exist.
-You don’t write agent code; you copy a couple of files and your existing agent gains multi-agent capabilities.
+Maestro is not one of those.
+CrewAI, LangGraph, and AutoGen are standalone multi-agent platforms: you install packages, write agent code, and deploy a process.
+Maestro is a discipline-and-orchestration layer for the AI coding agents you already run.
+You do not write agent code; you copy a couple of files and your existing agent gains verification rigor, scope discipline, and gated multi-agent coordination.

-If you need a standalone multi-agent application with custom tools, APIs, and deployment pipelines, use a framework.
+If you need a standalone multi-agent application with custom tools, APIs, and deployment pipelines, build it on one of those platforms.
 If you want your AI coding agent to handle complex tasks better without changing your workflow, use Maestro.

 Research Foundation